Marina di Camerota: Tourism

-Marina di Camerota is also interesting for its paleontologic caves, with human fossils discovered in 1980s.
+Marina di Camerota is also interesting for its prehistoric caves, with human fossils discovered in 1980s.
 One of these caves, located in Lentiscella zone, is a museum which accommodates the "Lion of Caprera" (Leone di Caprera), a little schooner which in 1880–1881 crossed the Atlantic Ocean from Montevideo to Livorno.

 Another point of interest is represented by three "telegraph towers", built by Bourbons and included in a system of defence and communication points, along the southern side of the Tyrrhenian coast.

 Beaches

 Beaches in Marina di Camerota include: